 11.5.02 Wage and Salary History: The Park District does not screen job applicants based on their current or prior wages or salary increases, including benefits or other compensation, by requiring an applicant to satisfy minimum or maximum criteria.
 In addition, the Park District does not require an applicant to disclose wage or salary history as a condition of being considered for employment, as a condition of being interviewed, as a condition of continuing employment, or as a condition of an offer of employment or offer of compensation.

-The Park District will provide information to an applicant about a position's wages, benefits, compensation, or salary offered in relation to a position pursuant to Federal, State and Local law, and the Park District may engage in discussions with an applicant about the applicant's expectations related to wages, benefits, and compensation.
+The Park District will provide information to an applicant about a position's wages, benefits, compensation, or salary offered in relation to a position pursuant to benefits, compensation, or salary offered in relation to a position pursuant to Federal, State and Local law, and the Park District may engage in discussions with an applicant about the applicant's expectations related to wages, benefits, and compensation.